aadimishraa/2001640100020/README.md

-The files attached above are for Solution 2 of backend part.
+The files attached above are for Solution 2 of BACKEND part.